| Non-Rationalised NCERT Books Solution | ||||||

 Total number of trials = 11.

-$P(E) = \frac{\text{Number of bags containing > 5 kg}}{\text{Total number of bags}}$
+$P(E) = \frac{\text{Number of bags with more than 5 kg}}{\text{Total number of bags}}$

-The probability that any of these bags chosen at random contains more than 5 kg of flour is $\frac{7}{11}$.
+The probability that a randomly chosen bag contains more than 5 kg of flour is $\frac{7}{11}$.

 Question 12.
 In Q.5, Exercise 14.2, you were asked to prepare a frequency distribution table, regarding the concentration of sulphur dioxide in the air in parts per million of a certain city for 30 days.
 Using this table, find the probability of the concentration of sulphur dioxide in the interval 0.12 - 0.16 on any of these days.